 '''

 consult ball

-Drakkos was told 'Shut up and die.'
+Drakkos was told "Your face would make an onion cry."

 You consult the magic hate ball.

 '''

 Alas though, if no-one has been told anything, we get a fairly empty message:

 '''

 consult ball

 You consult the magic hate ball.

 '''